DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 Milo fumbled with his own clip, ears more ideas than anatomy.
 Lina took the piece with a gentleness that didn’t read as tender until it was gone and snug again behind his ear.
 She nudged the ceramic disc five millimeters and tilted his head by two fingers at the jaw.
 “There,” she said.
 “Say if it aches.”

 Milo tapped the clip once, tentative.
-“Uh—bone‑buzz?”
+“Uh - bone‑buzz?”

 “Private reception stable,” RAE said.
 “No air leak detected.
 We are half‑duplex by design: one floor live, others dimmed.
 Tap to request floor; name the handover.”